moby/moby/docs/sources/articles/security.md

 -   the intrinsic security of containers, as implemented by kernel namespaces and cgroups;
 -   the attack surface of the Docker daemon itself;
--   the “hardening” security features of the kernel and how they interact with containers.
+-   the "hardening" security features of the kernel and how they interact with containers.

 ## Kernel Namespaces